Fattoush: Variations

-In Culture
+In culture

 Fattoush is a frequent item of discussion about cultural appropriation within the politics of food in the Arab–Israeli conflict.
-Fattoush being labelled as "Israeli" is considered by many to be cultural appropriation.
+Fattoush being labelled as "Israeli" is considered by some to be cultural appropriation.
+Jake Wallis Simons argued in Spiked Magazine that Jews originating from the region have also been making fattoush for a long time.

 In 2025, fattoush ranked 5th in the "100 Best Foods by Category" list published by Taste Atlas in the salads category based on user ratings.